 Janelle: And thank you to all of you for joining us today.
 This has been Janelle Penny, editorin-chief of BUILDINGS magazine, and we’ll see you next time.

-Listen to the first episode in this series: Upgrading Amenities and the Impact on Your Business
+Listen to the other episodes in this series: